 - 1 tablespoon butter

-- 1 pound cremini mushrooms, thinly sliced
+- 1 pound cremini mushrooms, sliced 1/4 inch thick

 - 5 cloves garlic, finely minced

-- ½ teaspoon salt
+- 1/2 teaspoon salt

-- ½ teaspoon black pepper
+- 1/2 teaspoon ground black pepper

 - Cook the quinoa according to the instructions on the package.
 Set aside.

-- In a large sauté pan on medium heat, add the olive oil and butter.
+- In a large sauté pan over medium heat, add the olive oil and butter.
 Sauté the mushrooms until very well done.
 (Strive for a meatier tasting mushroom by cooking for a longer period of time.
 Of course, you can stop cooking the mushrooms whenever you have reached the desired outcome for your personal tastes.)